pgroenbaek/shapeedit/README.md

 This Python module provides safe operations for modifying existing MSTS/ORTS shape files that keep the shapes error-free and usable in MSTS/ORTS.

 See also:
-- [shapeio](https://github.com/pgroenbaek/shapeio) - provides functions to decode shapes from text files into Python objects and to encode them back into text file format.
+- [shapeio](https://github.com/pgroenbaek/shapeio) - offers functions to decode shapes from structured text format into Python objects and encode them back.
 - [trackshape-utils](https://github.com/pgroenbaek/trackshape-utils) - offers additional utilities for working with track shapes.

 ## Installation